 - A health savings account (HSA), which is a tax-preferred savings account that enables users to set aside tax-free dollars to pay for health expenses, including regular medical care, dental and vision expenses.
 It can only be used in conjunction with a high-deductible health insurance plan.

-[ Related read: How to get rid of medical debt ]
+[ Related: How to get rid of medical debt ]

-When debt becomes too great, many people think the best solution is filing for bankruptcy.
+When debt becomes too great, many people think the best solution is to file for bankruptcy.

 However, it’s better to avoid bankruptcy if possible.
 Filing for bankruptcy has a detrimental effect on your credit score and will make it more expensive and more difficult to get loans.